History of Esterhazy, Saskatchewan

-Count Paul Otto d’Esterhazy was christened Johannes Packh but he claimed that he was a Hungarian aristocrat of the Esterhazy family.
-One of the wealthiest families in Hungary, the Esterhazy family did not recognize his claim and a year after making it, Johannes Packh (Count Paul Otto d’Esterhazy) immigrated to Saskatchewan.
+Count Paul Oscar d’Esterhazy was christened Johannes Packh but he claimed that he was a Hungarian aristocrat of the Esterhazy family.
+One of the wealthiest families in Hungary, the Esterhazy family did not recognize his claim and a year after making it, Johannes Packh (Count Paul Oscar d’Esterhazy) immigrated to Saskatchewan.
 He was 35 years old at the time.

 In 1886 he helped to settle 35 Hungarian families and founded the colony of Kaposvar which was named after a city in Hungary.
 Many more immigrants moved to the area and in 1905, the town of Esterhazy was officially founded.

 The township of Esterhazy was settled by English settlers in 1882.
 They founded Sumner Parish in the north.
 Colonies were later formed by Swedes to the west, Czechs to the southwest, and Germans in the northeast.
 There was also one Welsh colony in the northwest and a Jewish settlement in the southeast rounding out the diverse population of the area.

 Esterhazy became a mining community when IMC Global (now Mosaic) completed a shaft for a potash mine.
 Esterhazy is now the potash capital of the world with a three potash mines in operation.